This blog may contain affiliate links. Read our disclosure policy for more info.

 Glenorchy is a cute town just 40 minutes from Queenstown.
-One of the best things to do in Glenorchy is, of course, to explore the beautiful Glenorchy Walkway which takes you to the Glenorchy Lagoon, or what is commonly referred to as Mirror Lakes.
+One of the best things to do in Glenorchy is, of course, to explore the beautiful Glenorchy Walkway!
+This takes you to the Glenorchy Lagoon, or what is commonly referred to as Mirror Lakes.
+This is one of my favorite day trips from Queenstown because the views are stunning, to say the least.

 But if you want to hike the Glenorchy Walkway for yourself there are a few things you should know before you lace up your shoes and leave.
 In this blog, I’ll tell you all about exploring the Glenorchy Walkway and the Glenorchy Lagoon Boardwalk.